-Okay, so I, Christina, am definitely not an Isaiah expert, and if you are, you might not need these tips.
-But if you’re like me, not an Isaiah scholar but really wanting to learn something from his writings, these tips are for you.
+Isaiah’s writings are so beautiful – and often, so challenging to understand.
+I am definitely not an Isaiah expert, but I do enjoy trying to understand what Isaiah taught.
+If youโre like me, not an Isaiah scholar but really wanting to learn something from his writings, these tips are for you.

-See, this past week I read a couple of chapters of Isaiah (and many of you might have as well if the Come, Follow Me study is part of your life), and when I read them, I felt like they made less sense than usual.
+Recently, I read a couple of chapters of Isaiah, and when I read them, I felt like they made less sense than usual.
 Honestly, how does Isaiah make less sense than before??
-You’d think I’d keep building in previous readings of it.
-But I’ll let that go.
+Youโd think Iโd keep building in previous readings of it.

-So here are three ideas I came up with.
-If you have others, I’d LOVE to hear them since I think we can all benefit from each other’s study tips.
+So here are five ideas I came up with.
+If you have others, Iโd LOVE to hear them since I think we can all benefit from each otherโs study tips.ย

 Start Where You Are